Laura Rutledge

-Laura Rutledge (née McKeeman; born October 2, 1988) is a reporter and host for ESPN and the SEC Network.
+Laura Rutledge (née McKeeman; born October 2, 1988) is an American reporter and host for ESPN and the SEC Network.
 She is an American beauty pageant titleholder from St. Petersburg, Florida, who was named Miss Florida 2012.

 Biography

 She won the title of Miss Florida on July 7, 2012, when she received her crown from outgoing titleholder Kristina Janolo.
 Her competition talent was ballet.
 Rutledge is a graduate of the University of Florida, having majored in broadcast journalism.
 She was also a member of the Zeta Tau Alpha sorority.
-She is currently working for ESPN and is featured in multiple shows, including the SEC Network's college football pre-game show, “SEC Nation” and “NFL Live”.
+She is currently working for ESPN and is featured in multiple shows, including the SEC Network's college football pre-game show, SEC Nation, and NFL Live.

 Sports journalist

 Rutledge worked for Fox Sports as a sideline reporter, previously covering Fox broadcasts of Tampa Bay Rays games and then San Diego Padres games.
 She also provided on-field reporting for the Fox College Sports coverage of the NCPA's 2012 National Paintball Championship in Lakeland, Florida.
 She joined ESPN and the SEC Network in summer 2014.

 In 2014, Rutledge hosted the Coors Light PostGame show on Fox College Football and hosted halftime programming for FSN college football games.

-Rutledge also hosted "Chargers Insider" for the San Diego Chargers in 2013 and "SD Live."
-She is the producer and host of SDLive, an original show she started at Fox Sports San Diego.
+Rutledge also hosted Chargers Insider for the San Diego Chargers in 2013 and SD Live.
+She was the producer and host of SDLive, an original show she started at Fox Sports San Diego.

-On May 16, 2017 she was named host of "SEC Nation" on the SEC Network.
-On August 17, 2020, she became the host of ESPN's premier NFL show, "NFL Live."
+On May 16, 2017, she was named host of SEC Nation on the SEC Network.
+On August 17, 2020, she became the host of ESPN's premier NFL show, NFL Live.
+In August 2025, Rutledge joins the MNF team as a full time sideline reporter alongside Lisa Salters.

 Personal life

 She attended Celebration High School in Celebration, Florida.
 She married Josh Rutledge, a professional baseball player, in 2013.
-They reside in Birmingham, Alabama.
-On October 2, 2019, Rutledge gave birth to a daughter, Reese Katherine Rutledge.
+On October 2, 2019, Rutledge gave birth to a daughter, Reese Katherine Rutledge, and revealed that she and her daughter share the same birthday.
+On May 25, 2023, Rutledge gave birth to their second child and first son, Jack Alexander Rutledge.
+They live in a log cabin in suburban Connecticut that was purchased for $1.1M in 2021.